 Most Affordable Online Master's in Social Work Programs

 This guide includes a ranked list of affordable online MSW programs, as well as other useful information.
 Programs are ranked mostly based on the net price of the degree, and partially based on how many scholarship and fellowship awards are available.
-All of the schools included in this ranking are accredited by the Council on Social Work Education.
+All of the schools included in this ranking are regionally accredited and accredited by the Council on Social Work Education..Covered in This Article:

 Most Affordable Online Master's in Social Work Programs